Date: A celebration of life will be held at a later date.

-Ronald Anthony Coleman, 74, died from cancer complications on April 28, 2020, at Evelyn’s House, BJC Hospice Center, with his wife of 52 years by his side.
+Ronald Anthony Coleman, 74,of St. Albans, MO died from cancer complications on April 28, 2020, at Evelyn’s House, BJC Hospice Center, with his wife of 52 years by his side.

 A running back on their undefeated State Champion football team, Coleman graduated from Herculaneum High School in 1966.
 A veteran of the U.S. Marine Corps, Ron held an associate’s degree from Jefferson College, a BS from Southwest Missouri State University, and a Master’s degree from University of Missouri-Columbia.

 In 1975, Coleman became the first parks and recreation director in Ellisville, Missouri.
 Later in Ron’s career he became the first executive director of Ozark Greenways in Springfield and then the first parks director in Chesterfield before becoming the first executive director of Open Space Council in metropolitan St. Louis.

 Ron’s volunteer leadership included presidential terms with the Missouri Parks Association, Missouri Parks and Recreation Association and Conservation Federation of Missouri.
 For many years Ron represented Missouri and CFM by serving as a delegate to the National Wildlife Federation.